Listen to Les McKeown read this blog post:

 Hence, it is hard for a Visionary to happily co-exist with other like-minded people.
-They often drive out lesser Visionaries to preserve their position in the pecking order.
+They often drive out other (as they would see it, lesser) Visionaries to preserve their position in the pecking order.

 Hard-wiring visionary leadership into the enterprise requires encouraging - not eliminating—other visionary leaders (accepting the existence of other visionaries as a good thing, to be encouraged—a strength, not a threat).